puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 2. Click **Administrative Templates** > **Windows Components** > **Internet Explorer**.
 3. Double-click **Send all sites not included in the Enterprise Mode Site List to Microsoft Edge**.
 4. Select **Enabled**.

+## Troubleshoot IE mode

+Use the information in this section to diagnose and fix IE mode problems.

+### Internet Explorer mode diagnostic information

+You can get Internet Explorer mode diagnostic information on the Microsoft Edge Compatibility tab.
+To open this tab and see the Internet Explorer mode diagnostics page, go to *edge://compat/iediagnostic*.

 ## Frequently Asked Questions